 Moon is the only natural satellite of the earth and obviously the nearest to our planet.
 Humans have been dreaming for so long for settling in the moon.
-Several science fictions has talked about how life will be on the moon.
+Several science fiction have talked about how life will be on the moon.
 Humans have been sending people and machines to the moon to explore it.
 If we think the day and night concepts the same as per the moon, we are entirely mistaken.
 The days and nights on the moon called lunar day and lunar night.
 And these are exciting concepts in astronomical studies.

 Why talk of the lunar day and lunar night?